javierpal/nativescript-cscreenshot/README.md

 ## Usage

-Just import the plugin in your project and use ir like this
+Just import the plugin in your project and use it like this

 using Typescript: